 *(Optional.
 A custom path can be used, though you will have to make necessary modifications in the following steps.)

 - Unpack the zipped Expert bundle into your newly created Tor directory.
-Two files will be placed there; one called
+Two folders will be placed there; one called

 Tor, and the other